philgentric/klik/python_for_image_ML/Readme.md

 AFTER a reboot: activate the virtual environment source ~/venv-metal/bin/activate

-Image embeddings python service : to start the embeddings servers, use the launch command:
+Image embeddings python service : to start the image similarity embeddings servers, use the launch command:

-./launch_MobileNet_servers
+./launch_image_similarity_servers

-(to kill the embeddings servers:
+(to kill the image similarity embeddings servers:
-./kill_embeddings_servers)
+./kill_image_similarity_servers)

 Face recognition servers : to start the face detection and face embeddings servers: open a shell/terminal, cd to this folder, type:

 source ~/venv-metal/bin/activate
-./launch_face_servers
+./launch_face_recognition_servers

 this will start several servers for respectively face detection (multiple flavors) and face embeddings

 to kill the face recognition servers:
-./kill_face_servers
+./kill_face_recognition_servers

 ### Caveats ###